orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 if ("xpath") then action1 else nop then action2
 ```

 The `if` and `else` operators have a higher precedence than the `then` and `recover` combinators.
-This means that if you need more that one action to run in either one of the branches, parentheses must be added:
+This means that if you need more than one action to run in either one of the branches, parentheses must be added:

 ```ruby
 if ("xpath") then (action1 then action2) else action3